lupyuen/lupyuen.github.io/src/tinyemu.md

 _But still no NuttX Shell?_

+We've proven that NuttX VirtIO + OpenAMP will talk OK to [__TinyEMU's VirtIO Console__](https://github.com/lupyuen/nuttx-tinyemu#inside-the-virtio-host-for-tinyemu).

-Yeah we need to configure NuttX to use the [__VirtIO Serial Driver__](https://github.com/apache/nuttx/blob/master/drivers/virtio/virtio-serial.c).
+Very soon we shall configure NuttX to use the [__VirtIO Serial Driver__](https://github.com/apache/nuttx/blob/master/drivers/virtio/virtio-serial.c).
 Then NuttX Shell will appear and we can enter NuttX Commands!

-And we've proven that NuttX VirtIO + OpenAMP will talk OK to [__TinyEMU's VirtIO Console__](https://github.com/lupyuen/nuttx-tinyemu#inside-the-virtio-host-for-tinyemu)!

 ![Apache NuttX RTOS in a Web Browser...
 With TinyEMU and VirtIO](https://lupyuen.github.io/images/tinyemu-title.png)